lulzzz/Fuse.NET/README.md

 A lightweight zero-dependency C# port of the Fuse.js fuzzy-search library created by [@krisk](https://github.com/krisk) at https://github.com/krisk/Fuse

+**I ported this to C# because I couldn't find anything like it, and because I love Fuse.js.**

 ## Licenses

 You can find the original license in the `LICENSE.ORIGINAL` file, and the license for this derivative work in the `LICENSE.DERIVATIVE` file.

+## Documentation

+At this time there is no documentation for Fuse.NET, but as it is a direct port of Fuse.js, you can find all the information you need on the Fuse.js website at https://fusejs.io/

 ## Example Usage